 - BIAS is connected to the output.
 This example assumes that the load is connected to the output through long wires so a 3-Ω resistor is inserted to minimize risks of damage to the part during load shorts.
-In addition 0.1μF capacitor is required close to the bias pin. - FB is connected directly to the output.
+In addition 0.1μF capacitor is required close to the bias pin. - FB is connected to the output through a voltage divider in order to create a voltage of 1 V at the FB pin when the output is at 5 V. A 22-pF capacitance is added in parallel with the top feedback resistor in order to improve transient behavior.
 BIAS and FB are connected to the output through separate traces.
-This is important to reduce noise and achieve good performances.
+This is important to reduce noise and achieve good performance.
 See Layout Guidelines for more details on the proper layout method. - SYNC is connected to ground through a pulldown resistor, and an external synchronization signal can be applied.
 The pulldown resistor ensures that the pin is not floating when the SYNC pin is not driven by any source.

 - EN is connected to VIN so the device operates as soon as the input voltage rises above the V{IN-OPERATE} threshold. - FPWM is connected to VIN.
 This causes the device to operate in FPWM mode.
 In this mode, the device remains in CCM operation regardless of the output current and is ensured to be within the boundaries set by F{SW}.
 To prevent frequency foldback behavior at low duty cycles, provide a 200-mA load.
 The drawback is that the efficiency is not optimized for light loads.
 See Device Functional Modes for more details. - A 4.7-μF capacitor is connected between VCC and GND close to the VCC pin.
 This ensures stable operation of the internal LDO. - RESET is biased to the output in this example.
 A pullup resistor is necessary.
 A 100-kΩ is selected for this application and is generally sufficient.
 The value can be selected to match the needs of the application but must not lead to excessive current into the RESET pin when RESET is in a low state.
 Consult Absolute Maximum Ratings for the maximum current allowed.
 In addition, a low pullup resistor could lead to an incorrect logic level due to the value of R{RESET}.
 Consult Electrical Characteristics for details on the RESET pin. - Input capacitor selection is detailed in Input Capacitors.
-It is important to connect small high-frequency capacitors C{IN_HF1} and C{IN_HF2} as close to both inputs PVIN1 and PVIN2 as possible. - Output capacitor selection is detailed in Output Capacitor Selection. - Inductor selection is detailed in Inductor Selection.
-In general, a 10-μH inductor is recommended for the fixed output options.
-For the adjustable output configurations, the inductance can vary with the output voltage due to ripple and current limit requirements.
+It is important to connect small high-frequency capacitors C{IN HF1} and C{IN HF2} as close to both inputs PVIN1 and PVIN2 as possible. - Output capacitor selection is detailed in Output Capacitor Selection. - Inductor selection is detailed in Inductor Selection.
+In general, a 10-μH inductor is recommended for the nominal adjustable output range of 3.3 V to 5 V. The inductance can vary with the output voltage due to ripple and current limit requirements.

-The following characteristics apply only to the circuit of Fixed 5-V Output for USB-Type Applications.
+The following characteristics apply only to the circuit of Adjustable 5-V Output.
 These parameters are not tested and represent typical performance only.
 Unless otherwise stated, the following conditions apply: $V{IN} = 12 \text{ V}$, $T_A = 25^{\circ}\text{C}$.
 For the purpose of offering more information to the designer, information for the application with FPWM pin high (FPWM mode) and FPWM pin low (AUTO mode) is included, although the schematic shows the application running specifically in FPWM mode.
 The mode is specified under each following graph.

-9.2.3 Fixed 3.3-V Output
+9.2.3 Adjustable 3.3-V Output

 Figure 35.
-Fixed 3.3-V, 5.5-A Output Power Supply
+Adjustable 3.3-V, 5.5-A Output Power Supply